ilikerb0407/RideTogether/README.md

 </p>

 ## Features

+ - Draw lines of navigation for users to follow.
+ - Recorded users' route when cycling and shared it to other users.
+ - Diverse types of routes for you to browse, follow as well as collect.
+ - Search several interesting groups or routes and send requests to join if you like.

+## Technologies Used

+- Used CoreGPX to parse GPX file and calculate users route's records.
 - Implemented MapKit, Core Location and CoreGPX to draw line of navigation for users to follow.
+- Utilized MapKit and Core Location framework to enhance accessibility for user to find the nearby bikes.
+- Established project from OpenWeather APIs and notify users about local weather condition.
+- Applied CRUD operations that allow users to modify the detail information about activities.
+- Handled Notification Center to monitor users' requests and provide users options to join or not.
+- Made use of CABasicAnimation to remind users of invalid input.
+- Imported MessageUI which allow users to send location to others in case of emergency.